akheron/typera-openapi/README.md

 problematic, since `BooleanFromString` takes a string as an input, but converts it to `boolean`.

-So the JSON input this route expect is:
+So the JSON input this route expects is:

 ```typescript
 type Input = {